Machine-learning based flow field estimation using floating sensor locations: Results and discussion

+where $\left\| \cdot \right\|_F$ is the Frobenius norm.
+In this study, the error norm is calculated for each instantaneous field and the mean and standard deviation of them will be presented.
+Figure~\ref{fig:cylinder_n_sensors_results}~(\textit{i}) shows $N_s = 256$ is sufficient to estimate the flow fields in this case.
+The mean sensor distances $\delta$ normalized with the cylinder diameter is $0.28$ in the case of $N_s = 256$.

-\subsection{Example 1: Two-dimensional forced HIT}
+\subsection{Example 2: Two-dimensional forced HIT}

-First, the basic investigation of the present method is conducted using the two-dimensional forced HIT.
-This subsection includes the verification of the dataset and the assessment of the estimation performance, the dependence on the number of sensors, and the robustness to noise.
+More comprehensive investigation of the present method is performed using the two-dimensional forced HIT.
+First, the verification of the dataset is conducted.
+Subsequently, the dependence on the number of sensors, the time intervals of given data, and the robustness to noise are considered.
+Finally, we compare the proposed method with existing methods and demonstrate the advantages of the present method.